davecb/Play-it-Again-Sam/README.md

-# newLoadTesting
+# loadTesting

-This replaces the seperate mkLoadTest and runLoadTest with a new repo with the new algorithm.
+This replaces the old separate mkLoadTest and runLoadTest with a new repo with the new algorithm.